Manufacturers who use machine learning (ML) in their medical devices or IVDs must comply with numerous regulatory requirements.

 - Patient characteristics

-Demographic and physiological characteristics, motion artifacts, implants, spatially heterogeneous distribution of tissue, calcifications, etc. - Imaging characteristics
+- Demographic and physiological characteristics, motion artifacts, implants, spatially heterogeneous distribution of tissue, calcifications, etc.

-Positioning, specific characteristics of medical devices, acquisition parameters (e.g., sequences for MRIs or X-ray doses for CTs), image reconstruction algorithms, external sources of interference, etc. - Image processing
+- Positioning, specific properties of medical devices, imaging parameters (e.g., sequences in MRI or X-ray doses in CT), algorithms for image reconstruction, external sources of interference, etc.

-Filtering, different software versions, manual selection and segmentation of areas, fitting of curves, etc.
+- Filtering, different software versions, manual selection and segmentation of areas, curve fitting, etc.

 - Good Manufacturing Learning Practices: Guiding Principles